 Scott M. Miller has devoted his entire legal practice to representing individuals who have been injured as a result of others.
 He knows exactly what's required to mount a successful case that produces desired results.
 Steps involved in handling a slip and fall claim include:

 - Investigating the scene of your injury

 - Filing a slip and fall accident lawsuit if necessary

 The common causes of slip and fall accidents cover a wide range.
 In many cases, the reason such accidents occur - especially in public places like hotels and restaurants - is traced back to someone failing to do his or her job.
 Sometimes, the accident happens because an employee did not properly clean the floor.
 Other times, a customer is injured because a manager did not properly train a worker or did not hire enough people to adequately do the job.
 Some of the most common causes include:

-- Wet floors - Supermarkets, restaurants, hotels and amusement parks are just some of the places in Florida where visitors may slip and fall due to water on the ground.
+- Wet floors - Supermarkets, restaurants, hotels and amusement parks are just some of the places in Longwood and Orlando, FL where visitors may slip and fall due to water on the ground.

 - Unmarked hazards - Businesses have a legal obligation to make sure their property is safe and free of hazards like wet tiles, spilled food, piles of dirt or other debris left in public areas.

 - Pavement cracks - Sidewalks, parking lots and driveways should be free of large cracks or potholes which could cause serious injuries

 - Poor lighting - If you can't see where you're walking, you can easily trip and fall in public places like parking garages, hallways or sidewalks.

 One in three adults over the age of 65 years old falls every year, according to the Centers for Disease Control and Prevention.
 And of those adults who fall, 20% to 30% suffer moderate to severe injuries, according to CDC.

 Injured at a Shopping Mall or Department Store